The Monuments Men

 With aplomb and perseverance, despite the regrettable loss of close friends, The Monuments Men is a heart-lifting retelling of a close-knit band of men in their strife of what is undoubtedly the largest treasure hunt in the history of the world, all in the name of saving culture from desecration and pillage.

-The Monuments Men is released in cinemas nationwide on 14th February 2014.
+The Monuments Men is released nationwide on 14th February 2014.